aidif/aidif-toolbox/README.md

 ```
 > make run
 ```
-- This will run the static code anlysis and any automated tests to ensure the current state of your code
+- This will run the static code analysis and any automated tests to ensure the current state of your code
-- When you are ready to commit your changes the static code analysis checks will run automaticaly
+- When you are ready to commit your changes the static code analysis checks will run automatically

 NOTE: If you want to skip the checks on check-in then add `--no-verifying` to your commit message.
 These checks will still run as part of the CI process though